 Step 2: Engage

-You need to offer the best experience when taking your free class (or Incentive you provided).
+You need to offer the best experience when taking your free class (or your Offer).
 You worked hard to attract them, and this is the time to knock their socks off.
 Be a great host and send them off with a small gift.
 Here is what to do:

 Step 3: Secure the sign-up